BIJJUDAMA/pit/README.md

 # Pit - A Simple Version Control System

-Pit is a simplifiedversion control system built from scratch in Python.
+Pit is a simplified version control system built from scratch in Python.
 It is designed as an educational project to copy version control systems like Git.
-By focusing on the fundamental data structures and workflows, Pit faithfully reimplements Git seeking inspiration from it

-The system is built on first principles, demonstrating how a powerful tool like Git can be constructed using a few elegant computer science concepts.
+Pit draws heavy inspiration from Git and is basically a recreation of Git in Python (Pit)

-## Core Concepts
+Core Concepts

 Pit is built on the same three fundamental ideas that power Git:

 1. **Content-Addressable Storage (Blobs):** The content of every file is stored in an object called a "blob."
 The name of this object is not a filename, but the SHA-1 hash of its content.
-This means identical files are only stored once, and the integrity of the data is guaranteed—if the content changes, its hash (and thus its name) will change.
+This means identical files are only stored once, and the integrity of the data is guaranteed if the content changes, its hash (and thus its name) will change.
 2. **Hierarchical Trees (Merkle Trees):** The directory structure is captured in "tree" objects.
 A tree contains pointers to blobs (for files) and other trees (for subdirectories).
 Each tree is also identified by its SHA-1 hash, which is derived from the contents of the tree (the list of its children's hashes).
 This creates a Merkle tree, where a single hash at the top can verify the integrity of the entire project's file structure.
 3. **Historical Snapshots (Commits):** A "commit" object represents a snapshot of the entire project at a single point in time.
 It contains a pointer to the root tree object, metadata (author, message, timestamp), and pointers to one or more parent commits.
 This chain of parent pointers forms the project's history as a Directed Acyclic Graph (DAG).